MAN95-dev/The-Bookshelf/README.md

 7. Set up the following environment variables within your IDE.

     - If using VSCode, locate the `settings.json` file within the .vscode directory and add your environment variables as below.
       Do not forget to restart your machine to activate your environment variables or your code will not be able to see them:

     ```json
     "terminal.integrated.env.windows": {
         "HOSTNAME": "<enter hostname here>",
         "DEV": "1",
-        "SECRET_KEY": "<enter key here>",
-        "STRIPE_PUBLISHABLE": "<enter key here>",
-        "STRIPE_SECRET": "<enter key here>",
-        "EMAILJS_USER_ID": "<enter key here>",
-        "STRIPE_SUCCESS_URL": "<enter url here>",
-        "STRIPE_CANCEL_URL": "<enter url here>",
-        "AWS_ACCESS_KEY_ID": "<enter key here>",
-        "AWS_SECRET_ACCESS_KEY": "<enter key here>",
-        "AWS_STORAGE_BUCKET_NAME": "<enter bucket name here>",
+        "IP": "<your IP>",
+        "MONGO_DBNAME": "<your database name on MongoDB>",
+        "MONGO_URI": "<your URI to your MongoDB database>",
+        "PORT": "<your port>",
+        "SECRET_KEY": "<your secret key>"
     }
     ```

     - If using an IDE that includes a `bashrc` file, open this file and enter all the environment variables listed above using the following format:
     ```
     HOSTNAME="<enter key here>"
     ```
     - `HOSTNAME` should be the local address for the site when running within your own IDE.
     - `DEV` environment variable is set only within the development environment, it does not exist in the deployed version, making it possible to have different settings for the two environments.
 For example setting DEBUG to True only when working in development and not on the deployed site.

 8. If you have restarted your machine to activate your environment variables, do not forget to reactivate your virtual environment with the command used at step 4.

 9. Migrate the admin panel models to create your database template with the terminal command
     ```
     python manage.py migrate
     ```

 10. Create your superuser to access the django admin panel and database with the following command, and then follow the steps to add your admin username and password:
     ```
     python manage.py createsuperuser
     ```